The Dodge City Lady Conquistadors opened up their season by winning two of five games in a round-robin tournament hosted by Midland Community College.

 Payne had two hits and two RBIs, while Haley Wedgewood had a solo home run.
 Mackenzie Maes and Danika Chavez also had two hits apiece in the loss.

-The one heartbreaker for the Lady Conqs came in the extra-iining loss to Odessa.
+Page 2 of 2 - The one heartbreaker for the Lady Conqs came in the extra-iining loss to Odessa.
 The Lady Conqs were ahead 11-7 going into the bottom of the sixth inning before the Texas team was able to tie the game up and then closed out the win on a solo home run in the bottom of the eighth.

 Heckman took the setback in the game with Amanda Best going 4-for-4 with a home run and six RBI, while Heckman also had a two-run home run, and Maes had a two-run single.